-3.4.3 Three waters assets' and roading networks
+3.4.3 Three waters' assets and roading networks

-In addition to the parks, reserves, esplanade areas and physical buildings and structures, being part of a well-established urban environment, there are countless three water assets as well as road and parking assets within the Manukau Harbour East SAP area.
+In addition to the parks, reserves, esplanade areas and physical buildings and structures, being part of a well-established urban environment, there are countless three waters assets as well as road and parking assets within the Pahurehure Inlet SAP area.
 Considering the large number and extent of these assets, this report does not provide all details of each individual three waters and roading assets in full.
 Locations of key infrastructure, such as pump stations and reservoirs have been visually illustrated in Figure 4 and Figure 5.